 Additional file 2: Table S1: List of protein structures used in supervised structural analysis.
+Table S2.
 List of protein structures used in automated structural analysis.
 Table S3.
 List of all private variants in the 12 genomes.
 Table S4.
 List of all Categories 2A/2B variants affecting the same gene in more than one individual.
 Table S5.
 List of all Category 2B variants.
 Table S6.
 List of all Category 3B variants.
 Table S7.
 List of all Category 4 Variants.
 Table S8.
 Summary of automated structural analysis.
 Table S9.
 List of X-linked recessive mutations.
 (XLSX 36 KB)

 Additional file 4: Figure S3: Allele frequency distributions by AACDS score.
 The three columns indicate the minor allele frequency (MAF) in percent, listed in the order of European American (EA), African American (AA) and all populations (All).
 Only SNPs with available allele frequency data are represented here and the numbers in each group are 221, 33 and 165, respectively.
 (PNG 24 KB)